syseleven/pupperware/k8s/README.md

 * Creates four deployments: Puppet Server, PuppetDB, PosgreSQL, and Puppetboard.
 * Creates three services that expose: Puppet Server, PuppetDB, and PostgreSQL.
-* Creates a cronjob per configured code repo - up to two.
 * Creates secrets to hold credentials for PuppetDB, PosgreSQL, and r10k.

 ## Support for Helm v2